mantidproject/mantid/docs/source/concepts/calibration/PowderDiffractionCalibration.rst

 A natural choice for generating grouping file is to use :ref:`CreateGroupingWorkspace <algm-CreateGroupingWorkspace>` algorithm which embodies several choices of grouping detectors according to physical geometry.
-A generic approach has also been implemented into the framework of `mantidtotalscattering <https://github.com/neutrons/mantid_total_scattering>`_, which autoamtically groups input spectra according to the similarity among each other, based on a unsupervised clustering algorithm.
+A generic approach has also been implemented into the framework of `mantidtotalscattering <https://github.com/neutrons/mantid_total_scattering>`_, which automatically groups input spectra according to the similarity among each other, based on a unsupervised clustering algorithm.
 `mantidtotalscattering` has been deployed on SNS analysis cluster and therefore the generic grouping routine can be accessed easily from analysis.
 Here follows is provided a simple Python script for calling the generic grouping routine on analysis,